2020 National Trust Handbook photography competition

 Could you be the person to take the picture that captivates more than five million National Trust members?

 The competition is open to both amateurs and professionals, and runs from Wednesday 1 May 2019 to 23:59 on Sunday 1 September 2019.
 Entries should be submitted by email (below).
-Our judging panel will choose the winning photo to feature on the cover of the Handbook, which will be published in 2020, as we celebrate our 125th anniversary.
+Guest judge, naturalist Simon King, will be on the panel that will choose the winning photo to feature on the cover of the Handbook.
+This will be published in 2020, as we celebrate our 125th anniversary.

 The winning photo will need to show how the countryside and landscaped gardens or historic houses we look after can spark adventure, inspire us and change the way we feel.